 Jesus led a diversity of disciples.
 A couple of hot-headed anti-Roman zealots and a collaborating tax collector were among his closest associates.
 Jesus appealed to the marginalized of his day, (prostitutes and tax collectors) while at the same time attracting those who wielded political power, (the Roman Centurion and Leaders of the Pharisees).

 When I have the opportunity to choose a leader, I look first at their character.
 The top consideration for me is to asses their moral authority.
 Moral authority increases as one navigates life with consistent adherence to a moral and ethical code of conduct and integrity in walking it out.
 Moral authority is an unseen power that enables a leader to be successful.
 The Apostle Paul uses the expression “power of godliness.” to refer to moral authority.
 Leaders who lack moral authority engage in brutal, short-sighted tactics to further their agenda.
-Such tactics include bullying, fear-mongering, and vicious personal attacks on the opposition.
+Such tactics include lying, bullying, fear-mongering, and vicious personal attacks on the opposition.

 I also look at the experience of the potential leader.
 I want to review their experience in leading a diverse group of people.
 I also look at their experience in relating to the marginalized of society.
 I want to know if this individual has participated, for example, with a community service program that addressed the needs of the marginalized.